JanEGerken/ms-in-dnns/lecture_e/assignment_e.md

 To account for the smaller images in CIFAR, replace the `avgpool` layer with an identity layer and to account for the smaller number of classses, replace the fully-connected classifier with the classifier we have been using so far in `CIFAR10Net` but with an input dimension of 512 in the first linear layer to match the dimension of the features.
-Train this model from scratch as a baseline for 60 epochs, without dropout but with data augmentation.
+Provide an argument to your Lightning CIFAR module to select between the `CIFAR10Net` and the VGG-16 from torchvision as the model.
+Train the VGG-16 model from scratch as a baseline for 60 epochs, without dropout but with data augmentation.
+Use the Lightning module for that again.

 Then, load the weights trained on ImageNet which are available in torchvision.
 This is done by setting the torch cache directory to the `torch_cache` directory in the root of this repository and